-The Group's PBT's recorded a slight increase to RM123.77 million for the current year from RM121.08 million in the previous financial year was mainly contributed by the significant increase in commodity prices and premium pricing brought on by high demand for immediate delivery at market destinations.
-This is a result from reduced soft oil stocks and rising soyabean oil prices which widened the premium to olein prices.
+The Group's PBT's increase by 128% to RM121.08 million for the current year from RM53.07 million in the previous year was mainly contributed by the significant increase in commodity prices and premium pricing brought on by high demand for immediate delivery at market destinations.
+This resulted from reduced soft oil stocks and rising soyabean oil prices which widened the premium to olein prices.
+The high demand for immediate delivery due to the uncertainties relating to the pandemic certainly prevented our customers from stocking up high quantities of inventory.
+Instead, customers have been replenishing our products more frequently even when the commodity prices were high.